Onelinerhub/onelinerhub/ubuntu/how-to-generate-password-in-cli.md

-# How to generate password in CLI
+# How to change password in CLI

 ```bash
 passwd